Three area runners with strong ties compete against each other in Austin Invite - Austin Daily Herald

 “Every meet we see each other at, it’s going to be back and forth between us,” Shute said of Koopal.
 “That’s how it was today.
 She’s an amazing young runner and she has a lot of potential ahead of her.”

-Thomas Herrick fourth for the Austin boys and Thomas Asmus was ninth.
+Thomas Herrick was fourth for the Austin boys and Thomas Asmus was ninth.

 McKenna Hendrickson took fourth for the GMLOS girls.